alanpcurrie/EdCol-F6/README.md

-A homepage protoype for Edinburgh College.
+A Homepage Prototype for Edinburgh College.
 Built using Foundation 6, Sass, and a dash of flexbox.